Effects of Anisotropic Stress in Interacting Dark Matter - Dark Energy Scenarios: Results and analysis

 The inclusion of $H_0$ prior from HST also affects other cosmological parameters.
 For instance, from the constraints on the anisotropic stress displayed in Table \ref{tab:results} one can find the considerable changes in its constraints.
-The magnitude of the anisotropic significantly changes.
-The only CMB data constrains $e_{\pi} = 0.0856_{- 0.0495}^{+ 0.0483}$ at 68\% CL ($0.0856_{- 0.0896}^{+ 0.0894}$ at 95\% CL) while from CMB+BAO+WL+HST, $ e_{\pi} = -0.0014_{- 0.0248}^{+ 0.0237}$ at 68\% CL ($ -0.0014_{- 0.0494}^{+ 0.0518}$ at 95\% CL) and from CMB+BAO+RSD+WL+HST+JLA+CC, it is $e_{\pi}= -0.0064_{- 0.0277}^{+ 0.0194}$ at 68\% CL ($ -0.0064_{-0.0423}^{+0.0515}$ at 95\% CL).
+The magnitude of the anisotropic stress significantly changes.
+The only CMB data constrain $e_{\pi} = 0.0852_{- 0.0469}^{+ 0.0569}$ at 68\% CL ($ 0.0852_{-0.0905}^{+ 0.0812}$ at 95\% CL) while from CMB+BAO+WL+HST, $ e_{\pi} = -0.0014_{- 0.0248}^{+ 0.0237}$ at 68\% CL ($ -0.0014_{- 0.0494}^{+ 0.0518}$ at 95\% CL) and from the full combination CMB+BAO+RSD+WL+HST+JLA+CC, it is $e_{\pi}= -0.0064_{- 0.0277}^{+ 0.0194}$ at 68\% CL ($ -0.0064_{-0.0423}^{+0.0515}$ at 95\% CL).
 One may observe that there is no such significant changes in the error bars in the anisotropic stress.
-In Fig. \ref{fig:2}, we present the 68\% and 95\% confidence-level contour plots where we show the effects of the anisotropic stress on some selected cosmological parameters.
+In Fig. \ref{fig:2}, we present the 68\% and 95\% confidence-level contour plots where we show the effects of the anisotropic stress on some selected cosmological parameters, namely, $H_0$, $\xi$ and $w_x$.
+Additionally, in Fig. \ref{fig:3} we show the $\sigma_8$ dependence on other cosmological parameters, namely, $e_{\pi}$, $\xi$ and $H_0$.